-Net position represents the difference between all other elements of the Statement of Net Position.
+Net position represents the difference between assets and liabilities.
 Net investment in capital assets consists of capital assets, net of accumulated depreciation, reduced by outstanding balances of any borrowings used for acquisition, construction or improvements of those assets.
 Net position is reported as restricted when there are limitations imposed on their use through external restrictions imposed by creditors, grantors or laws or regulations of other governments.